 - Ability for Military to hold the offender appropriately accountable.

 - Ensure the safety of the victim and of others, who may be victimized by the same suspect.

 - Ability to request a Military Protective Order.

-- Ability to request an Expedited Transfer to move to a different base.
+- Ability to request an Expedited Transfer to move to a different unit or base.